 Overall, I get numerous valuable ideas to proceed our project.
 Mood and anxiety disorders are the priorities.
 Friends and family can be invited to involve in offline cure.
 “Listeners” are necessary.
 Online chat and phone consultation can lead to face-to-face treatment.
 Sex-specific schema need to be applied.
 Functions and UI ought to be neat, clear and easy-to-use.

+Good job coming up with the narrowed list of results from your research.
+It will be very interesting to see how this project evolves.

+You did not ask about perception concerning or desire for group treatment solutions?
+There are many support groups that function in communities or online or both.
+For example, many different addition groups or different support groups…

 Industry Report Review